mfem/web/src/partial-assembly.md

 numerical algorithms: parallel (multi-device) linear algebra for **P**, sparse (on-device) linear algebra for **G**, dense/structured linear algebra (tensor contractions) for **B** and parallel point-wise evaluations for **D**.

+## Partial Assembly for Discontinuous Galerkin methods

+A complementary partial assembly decomposition is used for Discontinuous Galerkin methods to handle face terms, where a similar sequence of operators is applied on the faces to compute the numerical fluxes.
+However, since elements are decoupled, the element restriction **G** is the identity, and a face restriction **G<sub>F</sub>** is used instead to compute the numerical fluxes and couple elements together.
+This face restriction **G<sub>F</sub>** goes from element degrees of freedom to face degrees of freedom.
+Then a **B<sub>F</sub>** operator can be applied on the faces.
+And an analogous **D<sub>F</sub>** operator is then applied at the face quadrature points.
+Currently, we support partial assembly only for  Gauss-Lobatto and Bernstein basis with Integrators that don't require derivatives on the faces.

 ## [High-Performance Templated Operators](performance.md)